-“Film is a dramatized reality and it is the director’s job to make it appear real . . . an audience should not be conscious of technique.”- David Lean
+“Film is a dramatized reality and it is the director’s job to make it appear real . . . an audience should not be conscious of technique.”

-It is important as we write the first draft that we continue to hold our story loosely.
+It is important as we write the first draft that we continue to hold the story loosely.
 This means that we are always open to new and more specific ways of expressing our stories.
-For example, I might be certain that a particular scene must occur in order to move my story forward, yet as I begin to write it I discover that it’s different than how I imagined it.
+For example, I might be certain that a particular scene must occur in order to move my story forward.
+Yet, as I begin to write it, I discover that it’s different than how I imagined it.
 It is important that I don’t force it, but rather, that I become curious about the essence of what I want to express.

 When we approach our first draft from an analytical perspective, it is impossible.
 Yet, haven’t we all had the experience of losing a piece of writing and having to rewrite it?
 Then later, we find the original, only to discover how much of it we had actually retained?
 It is alarming.
 The story was not residing in our brain.
 It sprang from a much deeper place.
 We were not required to remember it, as we may have fretted.
 Our stories are stored somewhere in our DNA.
 They live fully and completely within us.
 When we relax and hold it loosely, it is revealed to us.